JadinHeaston/F-ESS/README.md

 ## Todo

 - General
+    - [ ] Allow a pay period to be submitted.
     - [ ] Allow dynamic credentials to be provided.
 - Server Side
     - [ ] Add server side session locking to prevent multiple concurrent overlapping requests by a single user.
     - [ ] Optimize getting data asynchronously and modularly.